ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * REQ6: Specify the acceptable formats for authentication credentials and, if applicable, the acceptable values for the 'cred_fmt' parameter: acceptable formats explicitly provide the public key as well as the comprehensive set of information related to the public key algorithm (see {{token-post}} and {{join-response}}).
 Consistent acceptable values for 'cred_fmt' are taken from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}}.

-* REQ7: If the value of the GROUPNAME URI path and the group name in the access token scope ('gname') are not required to coincide, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable; a perfect matching is required.
+* REQ7: If the value of the GROUPNAME URI path and the group name in the access token scope ('gname') are not required to coincide, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable, since a perfect matching is required.

 * REQ8: Define whether the KDC has an authentication credential as required for the correct group operation and if this has to be provided through the 'kdc_cred' parameter: optional, see {{join-response}}.

-* REQ9: Specify if any part of the KDC interface as defined in {{RFC9594}} is not supported by the KDC: some are left optional, see {{kdc-interface}}.
+* REQ9: Specify if any part of the KDC interface as defined in {{RFC9594}} is not supported by the KDC: part of the KDC interface is optional to support, see {{kdc-interface}}.

 * REQ10: Register a Resource Type for the group-membership resources, which is used to discover the correct URL for sending a Join Request to the KDC: the Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in {{core_rt}}.

-* REQ11: Define what specific actions (e.g., CoAP methods) are allowed on each resource accessible through the KDC interface, depending on: whether the Client is a current group member; the roles that a Client is authorised to take as per the obtained access token; and the roles that the Client has as a current group member: see {{kdc-interface}} of this document.
+* REQ11: Define what specific actions (e.g., CoAP methods) are allowed on each resource accessible through the KDC interface, depending on: whether the Client is a current group member; the roles that a Client is authorised to take as per the obtained access token; and the roles that the Client has as a current group member: see {{kdc-interface}}.

-* REQ12: Categorize possible newly defined operations for Clients into primary operations expected to be minimally supported and secondary operations, and provide accompanying considerations: none added.
+* REQ12: Categorize possible newly defined operations for Clients into primary operations expected to be minimally supported and secondary operations, and provide accompanying considerations: no new operations are defined.

-* REQ13: Specify the encoding of group identifiers: CBOR byte string, with value used also to identify the current group key used in the security group (see {{join-response}}).
+* REQ13: Specify the encoding of group identifiers: CBOR byte string, with value used also to identify the current group key used in the security group (see {{join-response}} and {{query}}).

 * REQ14: Specify the approaches used to compute and verify the PoP evidence to include in the 'client_cred_verify' parameter and which of those approaches is used in which case: see {{pop}}.